 At five years strong, I’ve realised one thing is key.
 It’s acceptance—of oneself, and of the other.
 That’s my advice to anyone who’s still confused.
 Do that.
 Find someone who does that.
 And you will never have to give up hope.

 As members of the queer community, the pain and scars we have endured from others are unfortunately abundant.
-But acceptance is something we still, as a community, need to work on, and on this Valentine’s day, I hope everyone is a little more accepting and loving.
+But acceptance is something we still, as a community, need to work on, and I hope everyone is a little more accepting and loving.
 Of oneself, and of others.
 In the words of F. P. Jones, “Love doesn’t make the world go round.
 Love is what makes the ride worthwhile.”

 All through February, The Cake is celebrating queer love in all its forms.
 Do you have a love note for someone special this Valentine’s Day?
 Publish it here!